To perform as expected, Impala depends on the availability of the software, hardware, and configurations described in the following sections.

 Always configure a Hive metastore service rather than connecting directly to the metastore database.
 The Hive metastore service is required to interoperate between different levels of metastore APIs if this is necessary for your environment, and using it avoids known issues with connecting directly to the metastore database.

-A summary of the metastore installation process is as follows:
+See below for a summary of the metastore installation process.

 - Install a MySQL or PostgreSQL database.
 Start the database if it is not started after installation.

 - Use the appropriate command line tool for your database to create the metastore database.

 Use the appropriate command line tool for your database to grant privileges for the

 hive-site.xmlto include information matching your particular database: its URL, username, and password.
 You will copy the